NLP-Applications/Financial-sentiment-analysis-NLP-Transformers/README.md

 ```

 ### SVM
-When training SVM for FSA, you can run the file `svm.py`.
-You can change the parameters in this python file.
+1.When training SVM for FSA, you can run the file `svm.py`.

 ```python
 python svm.py
 ```
+2.You can change the parameters in the python file.

 ## Benchmark
 The results in Reddit-news dataset: